 We have made enquiries of the actuary in relation the McCloud/Sargeant judgments, duration of liabilities and the material experience items recognised in year.
-We currently await their response.
-We will also make enquiries of the actuary around the salary growth assessment, as set out in the table below.
+We are satisfied with their response.
+We have also made enquiries of the actuary around the salary growth assessment, as set out in the table below.
+We have obtained responses from the actuary and from management, and the assumption is outside the range set by the actuary however is in line with the Authority's medium term financial planning.
+Based on the actuary's sensitivity analysis this could have a £1.2m effect on the net pension liability.